AmmonHepworth/MATH4610/maceps/macepsMan.md

 {% include mathjax.html %}

-# Machine Epsilon
+# Machine Epsilon (both precisions)

 **Routine Name:** getMacEps

 **Author:** Ammon Hepworth

-**Language:** C++
+**Language:** C++ compiled with g++

 ## Description

 This routine finds the machine epsilon of a data type.
 The machine epsilon is essentially the smallest representable number by a data type.
+This routine will give the machine epsilon of any arbitrary type, so two routines are not needed.

 ## Input